bszyca/EMG_Seizure_Detection_System/README.md

 Arduino folder contains a pretty simple idea of a system which is filtering the EMG signal from Myoware module.
-There is also zero-crossings method implemeneted which id the core part of the system if it comes to decide whetheer the seizure attack was.
+There is also zero-crossings method implemeneted which id the core part of the system if it comes to decide whether the seizure attack occured.

 EMG Signal indicating seizure in Arduino IDE: